EmeraldSlash/RbxMouse/README.md

 void RbxMouse:PopIcon(optional string asset)
 ```

    Pop an item from the stack.
-If an iconicon is provided, only items with that icon will be removed.
+If an icon is provided, only items with that icon will be removed.
 This is useful if icons will be pushed to the stack in an unknown order and you want to remove only a specific icon.

 ---